Two tricky questions…

 if you do have a late night drink (party!)) then don’t berate your bladder for needing a 2am wee!

-Most people wake up with a very full bladder (picture that pint glass!) and need to make getting to the toilet their priority on waking.
+If you don’t wake in the night most people wake up with a very full bladder.
+You will need to make getting to the toilet your priority on waking.